coff33ninja/Hoogland/README.md

 ## Features
 - **Random Alerts**: Popups occur at unpredictable intervals within a configurable time window.
 - **Web-Based Configuration UI**: Manage settings via a browser at `http://localhost:5000/admin`.
-- **Encrypted Password Storage**: Email credentials are securely encrypted and only editable via the GUI.
+- **Encrypted Password Storage**: Email credentials are securely hashed using Argon2 and stored in the configuration file.
 - **Silent Updates**: Automatically pulls updates from GitHub, applying changes or notifying for full installer downloads.
 - **System Tray Integration**: Runs discreetly with a tray icon for easy access and exit.
+- **Setup Wizard**: On first run, a setup wizard guides you through creating an admin account and configuring SMTP settings.
+- **User Management**: Admins can create and manage both admin and normal user accounts via the web GUI.

 ## Installation
 1. **Install Dependencies**: